how-to-password-protect-your-wordpress-site

 SeedProd is a landing page builder plugin that can not only build beautiful websites but can also be used to hide your pages and site from the world.

-The SeedProd plugin is awesome because it lets you password protect your WordPress site while under development.
+With this plugin, you can password protect your WordPress site while under development.
 That way, only the people you provide that password to you can view the new site that’s being worked on.

 access controls with seedprod pro

-• Create Thank You pages, custom 404 pages, webinar registration pages, video landing pages, and more.
+• Easy page creation: Build Thank You pages, custom 404 pages, webinar registration pages, video landing pages, and more with advanced access controls.

 4. Password Protected Plugin